apache/maven-site/content/markdown/developers/conventions/github.md

 ### Fix Version/s

-We use [GitHub Issues `Milestones`](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) to assign to fix versions.
+We use [GitHub Issues `Milestones`](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) to assign PRs to fix versions. *You shouldn't set a fix version to an issue!*
+GitHub allows to set *only a single value* per milestone (which should always represent the final (non RC/beta/pre) release of the according branch).

-[Issues and PR associated to a Milestone](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/viewing-your-milestones-progress) are publicly available, so we can use Milestone view during voting.
+[Issues and PRs associated to a Milestone](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/viewing-your-milestones-progress) are publicly available, so we can use Milestone view during voting.

+In most cases the automated actions should take care of setting the fix version automatically.

 ## Automated actions